Curriculum, Enrollment, and Graduation

 University Withdrawal

-Students who leave the campus without withdrawing through regular channels or who withdraw late without extraordinary reasons will receive F grades in all course work for that semester.
+Students who leave the campus without withdrawing through regular channels or who withdraw late without extraordinary reasons will receive F grades in all coursework for that semester.

 Retroactive University Withdrawal Policy